namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 - **macro**
   - required: `name`, `using ai "<model>"`, `description`
   - optional: `sample`, `parameters`
-  - semantics: defines an AI-assisted macro that expands to Namel3ss code when invoked with `use macro "name"` (optionally with arguments).
+  - semantics: defines a macro that expands to Namel3ss code when invoked with `use macro "name"` (optionally with arguments).
+If an AI callback is available it is used; otherwise the `sample` string is treated as a template and `{Param}` placeholders are replaced with argument values.
 Expansions are parsed, linted, and merged at load-time.
 - **page (UI layout)**
   - required: `name`, `at "<route>"` starting with `/`, layout block
   - layout: `section`, `heading`, `text`, `image`, `use form "<name>"`, UI-2 controls (`state`, `input`, `button`, `when/otherwise` with `show:`)